wuweizhang0723/STAT302project2/README.md

 ## Use

-The vignette demonstrates example usage of all main functions.
+The vignette demonstrates example usage of all functions.
 In order to install the vignettes with the package from Github, use the following code:

 ``` r